zeroeightysix/KAMI/README.md

 To ask for help, join the [Discord](http://discord.gg/9hvwgeg).

 ## Downloading

+Note: You need to be logged into GitHub to do this.
+If you don't want to login, [build](#building) your own jar.

 1. Go to the [Actions](https://github.com/zeroeightysix/KAMI/actions) tab
 2. Click on the latest action